Strobesstrobes

 What is considered ePHI scope for HIPAA testing?

 Any system that creates, receives, maintains, or transmits electronic protected health information.
-That includes patient applications, ePHI-moving APIs, databases, cloud infrastructure, and authentication systems, plus easily overlooked components like logging pipelines and backups.
+That covers patient apps, ePHI-moving APIs, databases and object storage, and the auth layer, plus easily overlooked sinks like log/APM pipelines, analytics warehouses, and backups.
+Map ePHI data flows first, then scope what they touch.

 Does a HIPAA risk analysis replace a penetration test?

 No, they are complementary.
-The risk analysis is the required document.
-A penetration test produces the technical evidence of exploitable vulnerabilities that makes the risk analysis accurate rather than assumption-based.
-The findings feed directly into the analysis.
+The risk analysis is the required document; the pentest produces the technical evidence of exploitable vulnerabilities that makes the analysis accurate rather than assumption-based.
+The findings feed directly into the analysis, where you assess likelihood and impact and decide remediation under 164.308(a)(1)(ii)(B).

-Can the OCR penalize a provider for not testing?
+Can OCR penalize a provider for not testing?

-The Office for Civil Rights penalizes failures to conduct an accurate, thorough risk analysis and adequate evaluation, not the absence of a pentest specifically.
-But if a breach reveals you never technically tested ePHI systems, regulators will question whether your risk analysis was accurate and your evaluation reasonable.
+OCR penalizes failures to conduct an accurate, thorough risk analysis and an adequate evaluation, not the absence of a pentest specifically.
+But if a breach reveals you never technically tested ePHI systems, regulators will question whether your risk analysis was accurate and your evaluation reasonable, and several large settlements have hinged on exactly that gap.

 Sources and references